widelands/widelands/doc/sphinx/source/add-ons.rst

 .. code-block:: ini

    [global]
-   name=_"Fishy"
+   name="Fishy"
+   i18n_name=_"Fishy"
-   description=_"Adds the highest amount of fish to every map node that can hold fish." author="Nordfriese" version="1" category="script" requires=
+   description="Adds the highest amount of fish to every map node that can hold fish." i18n_description=_"Adds the highest amount of fish to every map node that can hold fish." author="Nordfriese" version="1" category="script" requires=

+Note: Only ``name`` and ``description`` can be marked for translation.

 .. highlight:: default